Presencial, Online, Streaming

 • Introduction to company valuations: Basic concepts and the importance of valuations in the business context.

-• Valuation methods: Different approaches and techniques, such as the discounted cash flow method, the multiples valuation method, and the asset-based valuation method.
+• Valuation methods: Different approaches and techniques, such as the discounted cash flow method, valuation by multiples method, and asset-based valuation method.

 • Financial analysis: Assessment of financial statements, financial ratios and their application in company valuation.